Hatsune Miku: Project Diva X: Gameplay

-In Cloud Request / Live Quest Mode, modules (costumes), accessories and songs are assigned an aura / element, either Classic / Regular, Cool, Cute, Elegant / Beauty, or Quirky / Chaos.
+In Cloud Request / Live Quest Mode, modules (costumes), accessories and songs are assigned an aura / element, either Classic / Neutral, Cool, Cute, Elegant / Beauty, or Quirky / Chaos.
 These elements also correspond to the 5 "areas" the songs are sorted within.
-By matching songs with a module and accessories of the same element, the initial "voltage" is increased.
+By matching songs with a module and accessories of the same element, the initial "voltage" its Skylanders elements system is increased.
 Modules are also assigned skills, for example, increasing the voltage for every 20 notes hit.
 The voltage increases the score gained for each successful note.
 The "Diva Points" used in previous entries have been removed, as modules are now acquired through a new feature called "Module Drop".
 Module Drop is triggered by the success of chance time, causing a random module to be dropped.
 Certain modules are classified as "rare" and may only drop during certain quests.
 If the conditions of the quest are cleared, the player acquires the module and is then able to freely use it in both Live Quest and Free Play modes.
 Previously obtained modules may still drop during quests.

-In Free Play mode, the player is able to customise the modules, stage and module dropped.
+In Free Play mode, the player is able to customize the modules, stage and module dropped.
 Elements and skills are absent in this mode.
 Free Play mode follows the traditional scoring system of previous Project Diva games where the player must build up Grade Points to acquire a ranking of Standard, Great, Excellent or Perfect, as opposed to reaching a voltage goal alike to the Live Quest mode.
 Certain extra DLC characters may only be used in Free Play mode.
-Other modes include "Concert Editor / Live Edit" in which the player is able to customise camera angles and effects of full versions of the songs included in the game.
+Other modes include "Concert Editor / Live Edit" in which the player is able to customize camera angles and effects of full versions of the songs included in the game, with support for PlayStation VR.
 The game does not feature a traditional edit mode and custom song edits cannot be made.
 "Portrait / Photo" mode returns from Project Diva F 2nd, allowing the player to take pictures of the Vocaloids.